 As a respite carer, you would offer people a break from their normal lives, whether it's to give their usual carer a break or just for a change of scene.
 It can be a regular or an ad hoc arrangement.
 Sometimes emergency respite is needed.
-The support will take place at your home, so the customer would come to you for each session.
+The support will take place at your home, so the person you support would come to you for each session.

-This job role can be flexible unless you decide to have a regular respite placement with a particular customer.
+This job role can be flexible unless you decide to have a regular respite placement with a particular person.
 You might, for example, decide to be available for emergency or one-off respite support.

 Even with regular respite placements, this can be a really good way to fit support in around your job, studies or family life while still earning and giving something back.